RikGr/blog/_posts/2022-04-25-Create-Logic-Apps-with-Azure-Queue-Connector-using-Bicep.md

     }

 ```
-Although to me it is not entirely clear why, everything worked as expected with the above syntax.
+Although to me it is not entirely clear what is the technical explanation behind it, everything worked with the above syntax :).
 For now I am happy with the result.
-In the future I would like to investigate further to see if I can replace this parameter towards the main deployment file to keep the bicep clean and readable.
+An idea for improvement is to see of this parameter can be set in the main deployment file after all and by doing this make the Bicep more readable and clean.
 ## Other References
 - [Microsoft Docs on Logic App Azure Queue Connector](https://docs.microsoft.com/en-us/connectors/azurequeues/)
 - [During troubleshooting I found this nice blog on using Bicep and Logic Apps](https://checinski.cloud/azure-logic-app-blob-storage-connection-bicep/>)